Adult changing tables are now Minnesota law in all new public restrooms

 She joined forces with Sarah St. Louis, who was struggling to change her beloved son Ezra, who has a traumatic brain injury and was too big for infant tables.

-"The only places I had to change him were dirty bathroom floor.
-I realized this is really undignified, it's not sanitary, it's not safe and it's humiliating to put your child on a dirty bathroom floor," St. Louis said.
+"The only places we had to change him were dirty public restroom floors.
+I realized that this is really undignified, it's not sanitary, it's not safe and it's humiliating to put your child on a dirty bathroom floor," St. Louis said.

 Four years ago she took on the momentous task of changing the law alongside advocates like Hood, who never gave up.

-"We got Sen. Liz Bolden and Sen. Kim Hicks to be respective authors.
-They spent 15 hours on it and they finally voted 34 to 33 to pass it on.
+"We got Sen. Liz Bolden and Rep. Kim Hicks to be respective authors.
+They spent about 15 hours over two days, and they finally voted 34 to 33 to pass it on.
 Just after midnight, they passed it, and then we got Gov. Walz to sign it last week," Hood said.

 She added it was quite emotional.